COFFEE AT NESPRESSO

 Composed of two very different Arabicas from Ethiopia, the birthplace of coffee, this delicately fresh and floral Pure Origin Lungo reveals unexpectedly wild notes of musk and wood.

-A blend of pure and lightly roasted Arabicas from South America, Volluto Decaffeinato reveals sweet and biscuity flavours, reinforced by a hint of acidity and a note of fruitiness.
+A blend of pure and lightly roasted Arabicas from South America, Arpeggio Decaffeinato reveals sweet and biscuity flavours, reinforced by a hint of acidity and a fruity note.

 Vivalto Lungo Decaffeinato